nadiaspn0503/Module-24-Capstone-Assignment/README.md

 - The fourth hybrid recommendation system is a cascade recommendation system.
 This model took 8.6091 seconds to train.
 The precision score is 0.5454.
 The recall score is 0.5478.

 - The fifth hybrid recommendation system is a feature recommendation system.
-This model took 39.0962 seconds to train.
-The precision score is 0.0040.
-The recall score is 0.0008.
+This model took 5.9364 seconds to train.
+The precision score is 0.0004.
+The recall score is 0.0020.
 The extremely low precision and recall scores are due to a lack of diversity in the HNSW content-based recommendations.
 To increase diversity the hyperparameters ef_construction and M can be increased.
 However, the more they are increased, the more computationally expensive the model becomes.

+- Training times come from a full run of the entire notebook.
+When I went back and reran the training cells the training times decreased significantly.
+However, for the sake of uniformity, the original training times are listed.

 ### Findings